emacsmirror/turtles/docs/source/reference.rst

       Note that for this function to work, the faces must have been grabbed by one of the grab functions.

-:code:`(turtles-mark-text-with-face face opening-or-pair &optional closing)` : function
+(turtles-mark-text-with-face face opening-or-pair &optional closing) : function
       This is a shortcut for :code:`turtles-mark-text-with-faces` for marking a single face in the current buffer.